MicrosoftDocs/architecture-center/docs/example-scenario/automotive/avops-reference-architecture-content.md

 1. Simulation validation: Cloud-based simulation ([Open Loop](#open-loop-testing)/[Closed Loop Testing](#closed-loop-testing-and-simulation)) environments allow for virtual testing of autonomous vehicle models, which runs at scale and at a lower cost than real-world testing.
 1. Performance validation: Cloud-based infrastructure can run large-scale tests to evaluate the performance of autonomous vehicle models.
 Performance validation can include stress tests, load tests, and benchmarks.

 In general, using the AVOps - ValOps reference for validation allows organizations to take advantage of the scalability, flexibility, and cost-effectiveness of cloud-based infrastructure, while also speeding up the time-to-market for autonomous vehicle models.
 #### Open Loop testing
-Re-Simulation is massively complex and has required years of development.
-Seeking government approval of Autonomous Driving (AD) raises strict requirements in areas such as safety, data privacy, data versioning and auditing.
+Re-Simulation can be considered an open loop test for automatic driving and is a complex process that may have regulatory requirements for safety, data privacy, data versioning and auditing.
 Resimulation is an open loop test and validation system for AD functions.
 It processes recorded raw data from various car sensors through a graph in the cloud.
 The produced result from resimulation validates data processing algorithms or detect regressions.
 The OEMs combine the sensors together into a Directed acyclic graph that represents the real-world vehicle.
 Resimulation or “sensor reprocessing” is a large-scale  parallel compute job.
 Resiumulation processes 10 s~100-s PBs of data using tens of thousands of cores and requiring high I/O throughput of >30GB/sec.
 Datasets fused from multiple sensor types to represent a singular view of what the on-vehicle computer vision systems “saw” when navigating the real world.
 An open loop test validates the performance of the algorithms against ground truth using replay and scoring.
 The output is used later in the workflow for algorithm training:
 - Datasets sourced from test fleet vehicles that collect raw sensor data (for example, camera, lidar, radar, ultrasonic)
 - Data volume is highly dependent on camera resolution and number of sensors on vehicle